 Manufacturers determine face weight by weighing a one-yard sample of the carpet pile alone.
 This standardized measurement allows consumers to compare carpets across brands and styles.

-Why Carpet Face Weight Matters
+Why Carpet Face Weight Matters (And When It Doesn't)

 Impact on Durability and Longevity